Take your first step into a larger world…

 Tell us what you’ve seen

 Get your Letterboxd underway by visiting our Popular section and marking a few films you’ve seen.
-Click the ‘eye’ on any poster to tell us you’ve watched a film (and the ‘heart’ too, if you liked it).
-We add these films to your tab and then we’re able to show you reviews with spoilers (we usually hide them) and other cool stuff.
-If you’re Pro we also compute stats based on all your watched films (see below).
+Click the ‘eye’ on any film poster to tell us you’ve watched it (add a ‘like’ if you liked it and/or a rating).
+We add all watched titles to your tab and then we can show you reviews containing spoilers (usually hidden) and other cool stuff.
+If you’re Pro we compute detailed stats based on all your watched films (see below).

 Browse your watched films